Tara George

 George joined up with McCarville in 2005, when she added McCarville to her team that she skipped that included Lorraine Lang and Tiffany Stubbings.

 George has won four Ontario provincial titles as a member of the McCarville rink.
 George took the 2010-11 season off to have a baby and was replaced by Ashley Miharija.

+George's son Carter is an ice hockey goaltender, and played for Canada at the 2025 World Junior Ice Hockey Championships.